 Action By when 1.
-Each region to establish a managed service network based on the 2004 report.
+Each region to establish a managed service network based on the staffing levels initially outlined in 2004 Paediatric Gastroenterology service May 04 and updated in 2007 ((this report).
 2008/09 2.
 Each Region to review PGHAN service provision, and produce an implementation plan to address identified need 2008/09 3.
 Develop a national network comprising identified Clinicians and patient/parent representatives.
 2009 4.
-Develop national standards / guidelines and care pathways for key conditions e.g. IBD, 5.
+Develop national standards / guidelines and care pathways for key conditions e.g. IBD, 2008/09 5.
 Review of data requirements and establishment of a national data base 2009/10